it's so loud and dusty and hot and loud and hot and loud.

 the couple both shake their heads. a lost opportunity.

-i take a seat under the rotunda at the centre of the garden. i sit for a while. i struggle not to fall asleep. i will myself to stand up again and instead walk to one of the water features and look into the pool. it has a flawless marble bottom, devoid of any sort of foliage. if i relax my eyes a bit it melds into a consistent off white colour that i lose myself in for a while. i could stay here for a long time, but i need to get dinner. i hope i don't have to go through the square.
+i take a seat under the rotunda at the centre of the garden. i sit for a while. i struggle not to fall asleep. i will myself to stand up again and instead walk to one of the water features and look into the pool. it has a flawless marble bottom, devoid of any sort of foliage. if i relax my eyes slightly it melds into a consistent off white colour that i lose myself in. i could stay here for a long time, but i need to get dinner. i hope i don't have to go through the square.